msveshnikov/autocode-ai/server/views/login.md

 ## Overview

 This file (`views/login.ejs`) contains the HTML, CSS, and JavaScript for the login page of the AutoCode application.
-It's an EJS (Embedded JavaScript) template that renders a responsive login form with options for traditional username/password login and Google OAuth login.
-The page also includes internationalization support and a language selector.
+It's an EJS (Embedded JavaScript) template that renders a responsive login form with options for traditional username/password login and Google OAuth login

 ## File Structure